 The quantitative impairment test involves a number of assumptions and judgments, including the calculation of fair value for the Company's identified reporting units.
 The Company determines the estimated fair value for each reporting unit based on an average of the estimated fair values calculated using both market and income approaches.
 The Company uses an average of the two methods in estimating fair value because it believes they both provide an appropriate fair value for the reporting units.
 The Company's estimates of future cash flows include assumptions concerning future operating performance and economic conditions and may differ from actual future cash flows.
-Under the market approach, the Company obtains available information regarding multiples used in recent transactions, if any, involving transfers of controlling interests in the consumer and industrial packaging industries.
-The Company also reviews publicly available trading multiples based on the enterprise value and revenue of companies in the consumer and industrial packaging industrial packaging industries whose shares are publicly traded.
+Under the market approach, the Company utilizes significant assumptions relating to EBITDA multiples used in recent similar transactions, if any, and EBITDA multiples of similar type and size public companies.
 The appropriate multiple is applied to the respective financial results of the reporting unit to obtain an estimated fair value.

 Under the income approach, fair value is calculated as the sum of the projected discounted cash flows of the reporting unit over the next five years and the terminal value at the end of those five years.
 The projected cash flows generally include moderate to no growth assumptions, depending on the reporting unit, unless there has recently been a material change in the business or a material change is forecasted.
-The discount rate used is based on the average weighted-average cost of capital of companies in the consumer and industrial packaging industries, which information is available through various sources, adjusted for specific risk premiums for each reporting unit
+The discount rate used is based on the average weighted-average cost of capital of companies in the consumer and industrial packaging industries, which information is available through various sources, adjusted for specific risk premiums for each reporting unit.

-The Company completed its annual review for 2020 and determined that no adjustments to the carrying value of goodwill were necessary.
+The Company completed its annual review for 2021 and determined that no adjustments to the carrying value of goodwill were necessary.
 Although no goodwill impairment was recorded, there can be no assurances that future goodwill impairments will not occur.